AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * Acting as “client”, send and receive messages using the defined transport mechanism(s) and associate commands as prescribed in this specification.
 * Format all data per defined data types and vocabularies defined in this specification.
-* Send an “terminated” message prior to terminating the learning activity’s execution.
+* Send an “terminated” message prior to terminating the AU’s execution.

 Responsibilities of the LMS: